Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: -Constraint Multi-Objective Optimization

 \section{$\varepsilon$-Constraint Multi-Objective Optimization}

 The $\varepsilon$-constraint method \cite{haimes1971bicriterion, chankong2008multiobjective} is a classic multi-objective optimization strategy that transforms the original problem into a sequence of single-objective subproblems by treating all but one objective as constraints.
-While the solution to a standard $\varepsilon$-constraint problem is guaranteed to be at least weakly Pareto optimal \cite{branke2008multiobjective}, the augmented $\varepsilon$-constraint method \cite{mavrotas2009effective} introduces a small slack term to the primary objective to ensure the discovery of strictly Pareto-optimal solutions.
+While the solution to a standard $\varepsilon$-constraint problem is guaranteed to be at least weakly Pareto optimal \cite{branke2008multiobjective}, the augmented $\varepsilon$-constraint method \cite{mavrotas2009effective}---\Cref{eq:epsilon-constraint}---introduces a small slack term to the primary objective to ensure the discovery of strictly Pareto-optimal solutions.

 The effectiveness of this approach depends heavily on the placement of the constraint thresholds.
 To overcome the computational inefficiencies and poor coverage associated with fixed grids, adaptive $\varepsilon$-constraint methods \cite{laumanns2006efficient,liu2021adaptive, fan2016improved} have been proposed to iteratively refine these thresholds based on the distribution of previously discovered solutions.
 While various adaptive $\varepsilon$-constraint schemes exist, they typically rely on systematic grid refinement \cite{laumanns2006efficient} or population-based feasibility ratios \cite{fan2016improved} to adjust thresholds.
 These heuristics are designed for settings with large evaluation budgets, such as evolutionary algorithms, and are not directly applicable to Bayesian Optimization where evaluations are prohibitively expensive.
 In contrast, our method leverages the posterior GP belief to identify the largest geometric voids in the objective space via fill distance minimization.
 By placing the $\varepsilon$-constraints specifically at these maxmin coordinates, we transform the $\varepsilon$-constraint method from a passive solver into a proactive, targeted acquisition strategy that ensures global diversity with a minimal number of function evaluations.